NatalieLockyer/Escape/README.md

 *	An eye-catching display that makes the client want to return.
 *	Allow clients to contact the company if they want any other information.

+### First time visitor goals

+*	As a new visitor, I want to easily understand the main purpose of the site and what it has to offer.
+*	I want to be able to navigate around with ease, using shortcuts if available.
+*	I want to know what products are available and what workshops are on offer.
+*	I also want to be able to find their social media links.

+### As a returning visitor

+*	I want to follow for new products or workshops that are taking place.
+*	I want to be able to contact the company with any questions or orders I may have.

+### As a frequent visitor

+*	I want to be able to recommend this site to friends and family, or other users.
+*	I want to see if there are any offers or new products.

 ## Features